SI330/si330-wn2021-resources/GitHub_Reference.md

 `rm -r [folder name]`

-To check your present working directory (where you are currently at in the file system):
+To list files and folders in your current working directory (where you are currently at in the file system):

 `ls`